Kuuma Vapor-Fire 100

 #Hand Crafted Excellence

-Save $300 now on all new furnace orders with our Pre-EPA – Phase 2 Furnace Sale.
-After May 15th, you will no longer be able to purchase any wood furnaces that aren’t EPA Phase 2 certified.
-So, why wait when you can save $300 and get the best EPA certified Phase 2 furnace on the market already.
-With limited supply, we don’t anticipate future furnace sales.
+After May 15th, 2020 you are no longer be able to purchase any wood furnaces that aren’t EPA Phase 2 certified.
+The Kuuma Vapor-Fire 100 is the cleanest burning EPA Phase 2 wood furnace on the market!

 Why Kuuma Vapor-Fire 100?